-The temple was dedicated to Portunus, the Roman god of doors and harbours, because the first river harbour of ancient Rome was located in this area which was known as Velabro.
+Today the prevailing opinion says that the temple was dedicated to Portunus, the Roman god of doors and harbours, because the first river harbour of ancient Rome was located in this area which was known as Velabro.

 The temple was built with blocks of tufo, while the columns were made of travertine; their shafts were covered with plaster and then fluted in order to imitate marble; it is a Ist century BC building, but beneath it archaeologists have found evidence of a much older temple.

-Until the 1920s the temple was identified with one mentioned by Ovid where the goddess Fortuna Virilis was worshipped.
+Until the 1920s the temple was usually identified with one mentioned by Ovid where the goddess Fortuna Virilis was worshipped.
 The name can be roughly translated as "having luck with men".